soundpress/RulesOfNYC/docs/c00/index.rst

 *§ 49-15 Sign Inventory to be Submitted with Registration Application.* ::

-(a) In addition to the information and documentation required by 1 RCNY § 49-12(a) of this chapter, an applicant shall submit, pursuant to § 26-261 of the Administrative Code, a sign inventory that shall include all signs, sign structures and sign locations located (1) within a distance of 900 linear feet from and within view of an arterial highway; or (2) within 200 linear feet from and within view of a public park of one-half acre or more.
+(a) In addition to the information and documentation required by 1 RCNY § 49-12(a), an applicant shall submit, pursuant to § 26-261 of the Administrative Code, a sign inventory that shall include all signs, sign structures and sign locations located (1) within a distance of 900 linear feet from and within view of an arterial highway; or (2) within 200 linear feet from and within view of a public park of one-half acre or more.
 Such sign inventory shall be filed together with the registration application and each renewal registration application.
 The sign inventory submitted in connection with the renewal registration application shall include all material changes since the last registration or renewal registration application, and shall be accompanied by a statement that identifies all material changes since such prior registration.
-A registration application or renewal application submitted without such sign inventory or statement shall not be considered complete and may be rejected in accordance with subdivision (c) of 1 RCNY § 49-12 of this chapter.
+A registration application or renewal application submitted without such sign inventory or statement shall not be considered complete and may be rejected in accordance with subdivision (c) of 1 RCNY § 49-12.

 (b) A sign inventory submitted by a responsible affiliate on behalf of:

-   (1) an affiliated OAC, in accordance with subdivision (a)(2) of 1 RCNY § 49-12 of this chapter, shall include all signs, sign structures and sign locations under the shared control of such responsible affiliate and affiliated OAC; or,
+   (1) an affiliated OAC, in accordance with subdivision (a)(2) of 1 RCNY § 49-12, shall include all signs, sign structures and sign locations under the shared control of such responsible affiliate and affiliated OAC; or,

-   (2) every affiliated OAC, in accordance with subdivision (a)(3) of 1 RCNY § 49-12 of this chapter, shall include all signs, sign structures and sign locations under the control of such responsible affiliate and every affiliated OAC.
+   (2) every affiliated OAC, in accordance with subdivision (a)(3) of 1 RCNY § 49-12, shall include all signs, sign structures and sign locations under the control of such responsible affiliate and every affiliated OAC.

 (c) The sign inventory shall be accompanied by a signed statement of a responsible officer of the OAC or, if applicable, the responsible affiliate, stating that the listing of its inventory is a complete listing of all signs, sign structures and sign locations under its control, subject to § 26-261 of the Administrative Code.